Supporting Your Child With Speech Apraxia

 - Errors in word stressing

 Another effect of speech apraxia is exhaustion, as the effort to generate coherent speech can be tiring.
-This effort can also lead to fixed facial expressions, tension in facial and throat muscles as well as a pressed voice.
+This effort can also lead to fixed facial expressions, tension in facial and throat muscles, and a pressed voice.

 Causes of Speech Apraxia

-Speech apraxia is most commonly caused by strokes, but brain tumours, brain infections and craniocerebral injuries can also result in the condition.
+Speech apraxia can occur as a stand-alone condition or be the cause of Brain tumors, infections, injuries, or strokes.
 Speech apraxia often occurs after damage to the left brain hemisphere, the side of the brain responsible for speech.
-That’s why aphasia (loss of speech or speech comprehension) often occurs alongside speech apraxia.
+That's why aphasia (loss of speech or speech comprehension) often occurs alongside speech apraxia.

 How to Support Your Child With Speech Apraxia

 There is no cure or single effective treatment for speech apraxia, but there are ways to support someone with the condition.
-Here are some ways you can more effectively support your child or loved one with speech apraxia.
+Here are some ways to support your child or loved one with speech apraxia more effectively.

-Formal diagnosis - getting a formal diagnosis from a specialist or speech pathologist is the first step in getting the help and support you and your child needs.
+Formal diagnosis - Getting a formal diagnosis from a specialist or speech pathologist is the first step in getting the help and support you and your child.

-Occupational therapy - if there are other movement or neurological conditions present, an OT can be a big help in managing how to navigate day-to-day life.
+Occupational therapy - If other movement or neurological conditions are present, an OT can help navigate day-to-day life.

-Involve others - talk to people about your situation and be honest about the challenges.
-Support and acceptance from family and friends will make you and your child’s lives easier.
+Involve others - Talk to people about your situation and be honest about the challenges.
+Family and friends' support and acceptance will make your and your child's lives easier.

-Practice regularly at home - if exercises are provided by your child’s therapist, ensure you make time to practice.
-Also, try to include the tips you got from your therapist at home.
+Practice regularly at home - If your child's therapist provides exercises, ensure you make time to practice.

-Educate yourself - there are resources available to help you better understand speech apraxia and how you can support your child.
-The more you understand, the more you know and the more you can help your child.
+Educate yourself - Resources are available to help you better understand speech apraxia and how to support your child.
+The more you understand, the more you know, and the more you can help your child.

-Try Calmcare calming clothing.
-Wearing Calmcare can help people with apraxia by improving their body awareness, producing a positive effect on posture and perception.
-Sensory clothing can also calm down your body, reduce stress and increase overall wellbeing.
+Try CalmCare calming clothing.
+Wearing CalmCare can help people with apraxia by improving their body awareness and positively affecting posture and perception.
+Sensory clothing can also calm your body, reduce stress, and increase overall well-being.